 Image via Facebook

-Colgate partners with industry experts like dentists to endorse its toothpaste.
+One of Colgate's most famous social proof examples is partnering with industry experts like dentists to endorse its toothpaste.

 In the image above, the brand partnered with a cosmetic and family dentist who recommends the brand.